Student Handbook

 Any student who believes s/he has been or is the victim of bullying, hazing, or other aggressive behavior should immediately report the situation to the Principal.
 The student may also report concerns to a teacher who will be responsible for notifying the appropriate administrator or Board official.
 Complaints against the building principal should be filed with the Superintendent.
 Complaints against the Superintendent should be filed with the Board President.

 A student may also submit a report or complaint to any of the above designated individuals through email, voicemail, regular mail or by leaving a sealed note addressed to the individual at that person’s office or desk.
-The student may submit a report or complaint anonymously, but this may affect the ability to fully investigate the
+The student may submit a report or complaint anonymously, but this may affect the ability to fully investigate the matter, when the complaining student is not available to provide additional information during the course of the investigation.

 The identity of a student who reports bullying, hazing or aggressive behavior, as well as those students who provide information during an investigation will remain confidential to the extent possible and to the extent allowable by law.
 Only school personnel directly involved in the investigation of the complaint or responsible for remedying any violations will be provided access to the identity of the complaining student(s) and student witnesses, and then only to the extent necessary to effectively deal with the situation.